soschlegel/abap.livecoding/README.md

 ![Find the product-service](images/API_Business_Hub_Product_01.png)

 Here we find everything we need to get our product information.
-We can also test the API Calls directly and also create Code Snippets for consuming this Service in multiple, different programming languages.
+We can test the API Calls directly and also create Code Snippets for consuming this service in multiple, different programming languages.

 ![Product Service Overview](images/API_Business_Hub_Product_02.png)

 ## Create Table

-At first step, we have to think about what we need, for a simple product rating and create a database table based on these identified requirements.
+At first step, we have to think about what we need for a simple product rating and create a database table based on these identified requirements.

 ```abap
 @EndUserText.label : 'Product-Rating'